 With the wholesale migration to distance learning in response to COVID-19, colleges and universities are paying more attention to online cheating than ever.
 Faculty continue to rely on their plagiarism and exam cheating detection systems, but they’re having to learn new ways of managing the vastly increased number of students studying from home.
 And administrators are looking at whether their academic dishonesty policies sufficiently address the challenges of mass online learning.
-Duffy Law’s Student Defense attorneys have already helped students in this new environment who have been accused of cheating under unusual conditions arising, for example, from a professor’s misunderstanding of the technology being used and/or the school’s problematic policies.
+Duffy Law’s highly experienced Student Defense attorneys have already helped students in this new environment who have been accused of cheating under unusual conditions arising, for example, from a professor’s misunderstanding of the technology being used and/or the school’s problematic policies.

 If you have been accused of cheating in an online course or exam, do not respond until you have carefully read your school’s policies (and any modifications made since the coronavirus pandemic) to understand what you are being charged with and what the school must prove to find you responsible for violating the policy.

 Here are some of the most common questions pertaining to online cheating and academic dishonesty policies in the context of the coronavirus pandemic.